akhilkumar1299/RobotOperatingSystem/README.md

 # RobotOperatingSystem
 Project outcomes from my learning of a very important and industry oriented tool - ROS.

-These project was developed using ROS Kinetic on Ubuntu 16.04.
+These projects were developed using ROS Kinetic on Ubuntu 16.04.

 "detect_face" is a ROS package for face recognition using webcam of linux based workstation.
 For running this package in ROS environments, initialise the ROS master node.